Some links in this post may be affiliate links

 If you are looking to add this beauty to your collection, Cattleya Orchids are available online at Etsy (Link to Etsy).

-Catts need regular pruning to keep them neat and tidy and also promote blooming.
+Catts care need regular pruning to keep them neat and tidy and also promote blooming.
 Repotting is only need when they overgrow the current pot or when the potting medium is completely broken down.
 Keep reading for more on these growing conditions and how to achieve them.

 A Cattleya Orchid that is receiving the right amount of light has yellow-green upright leaves while dark green leaves indicate that the orchid needs more light.
 Yellow (more yellow than green) leaves mean that the orchid is receiving too much light.